Vicia tenuifolia

-Vicia tenuifolia, the fine-leaved vetch and cow vetch, as well as fodder vetch and bramble vetch, is a herbaceous perennial plant species in the family Fabaceae.
-This species grows widespread in Europe and some parts of both Asia and Africa.
+Vicia tenuifolia, the fine-leaved vetch, cow vetch, fodder vetch or bramble vetch, is a herbaceous perennial plant species in the family Fabaceae.
+This species is widespread in Europe and some parts of both Asia and Africa.
 In some other areas it occurs as an introduced species.
-In few countries this edible vetch is used in both human and farm animals nutrition.
+In a few countries this edible vetch is used as food for both humans and farm animals.

 Taxonomy

 Vicia tenuifolia was described by German botanist Albrecht Wilhelm Roth in his work Tentamen florae germanicae in 1788.
 Some taxonomists treat this species as a subspecies of Vicia cracca, while most recognize it as its own species.

 There are a few recognized subspecies: